Feedback and Open-Loop Nash Equilibria for LQ Infinite-Horizon Discrete-Time Dynamic Games: OL-NE for infinite-horizon dynamic games

 \begin{remark} A milder version of Assumption \ref{assu:spectrum_H} may be stated by requiring, instead, that the spectrum of $H$ contains \emph{at least} $n$ eigenvalues with modulus smaller than one.
 The conclusions of Theorem \ref{thm:OL_feedback_synth} remain valid apart from \emph{uniqueness} of the OL-NE (a continuous-time counterpart of this aspect can be found in the discussions following Theorem 7.11 of \cite{Engwerda2005}). $\triangle$ \end{remark}

 \begin{remark} {\rm A similar formulation of dynamic games has been addressed in \cite{freiling1999discrete}, in which the focus is on an elegant characterization of the limiting behavior of the finite-horizon Riccati difference equations as the terminal time tends to infinity.
 Differently from \cite{freiling1999discrete}, we provide sufficient conditions that are derived by tackling directly the infinite-horizon problem and this objective is achieved via a preliminary, and relevant \emph{per se}, consideration of PMP applied to a (single-player) optimal control problem with underlying dynamics influenced by a known exogenous input.
 Moreover, the conditions \eqref{eq:OL_ARE} are more reminiscent of their continuous-time counterpart than the structure of the algebraic equations derived in \cite{freiling1999discrete}.
-This is obtained by relying on the state/costate extended dynamics \eqref{eq:state_costate_dyn}, with the property that the eigenvalues of the closed-loop equilibrium dynamics are a subset of $\sigma(H)$, instead of the set containing the \emph{inverse} of the eigenvalues of the dynamics matrix of the state/costate system used in \cite{freiling1999discrete}.} $\triangle$ \end{remark}
+This is obtained by relying on the state/costate extended dynamics \eqref{eq:state_costate_dyn}, with the property that the eigenvalues of the closed-loop equilibrium dynamics are a subset of $\sigma(H)$, instead of the set containing the \emph{inverse} of the eigenvalues of the dynamics matrix of the state/costate system used in \cite{freiling1999discrete}. \tm{A similar} problem is tackled over an infinite horizon in \cite{kremer}, in which a solution based on a combination of dynamic programming and \tm{an} operator approach is proposed. } $\triangle$ \end{remark}

 \begin{remark} {\rm Theorem~\ref{thm:OL_feedback_synth} provides conditions under which there exist constant matrices $K_i^{OL} \in \mathbb{R}^{m_i \times n}$ such that a pair of OL-NE strategies can be implemented as a feedback law, namely $\phi_i^{\star}(k,x_0) = K_i^{OL} x^{\star}(k)$, for $i = 1, 2$ and for all $k \in \mathbb{N}$, where $x^{\star}$ satisfies $x^{\star}(k+1) = (A + B_1 K_1^{OL} + B_2 K_2^{OL})x^{\star}(k)$, $x(0) = x_0$.
 However, recall from Remark~\ref{rem:OL_vs_F} that the strategies \eqref{eq:u_OL_NE_feedback_synth} do not constitute a F-NE solution.
 Namely, there may exist a gain matrix $\hat{K}_1$ (similarly for the second player) such that